KhronosGroup/Vulkan-Tools/CONTRIBUTING.md

 >        $ git commit

 * **Commit Messages**
-    * Limit the subject line to 50 characters -- this allows the information to display correctly in git/Github logs
+    * Limit the subject line to 64 characters -- this allows the information to display correctly in git/GitHub logs
-    * Begin subject line with a one-word component description followed by a colon (e.g. loader, layers, tests, etc.)
+    * Begin subject line with a one-word component description followed by a colon (e.g. build, docs, icd, vulkaninfo, cube, etc.)
     * Separate subject from body with a blank line
     * Wrap the body at 72 characters
     * Capitalize the subject line